nicoduj/homebridge-harmony/README.md

 >
 > - If you change activities too quickly, some unexpected behavior might occur
 > - No dynamic discovery of the hub(s)
-> - IOS 12.2 TV MODE is still beta : only main switch and entreis "might" work for now.
+> - IOS 12.2 TV MODE is still beta.
+This mode will focus on harmony hub activities : each activity of the hub is mapped to an input.
+A main activity is linked to the on/off switch of the accessory.
+Buttons on the remote app and volume controls will be binded to the one defined in the activity (if so).

+In order to activate TV Platform Mode,you need to :

+- set `TVPlatformMode` option to `true`,
+- set `mainActivity` with the name of one of your activity that you want to be bind as the "main" switch.

 ## Installation